getodk/docs/docs/form-datasets.rst

 * data is reused between forms.
 It may be easier to attach the same data file to multiple forms instead of copying the data into all the form definitions.
 * the same forms are used in different contexts.
 For example, the exact same form definition could be used in multiple countries with different data files listing regions, local products, etc.

-All of the techniques described below apply to :doc:`entity lists <central-entities>`.
-Entity lists can be thought of as CSVs that are managed by ODK Central so that data collected by one form submission can be automatically accessible in other forms in the same ODK Central project.
+All of the techniques described below apply to :doc:`Entity Lists <central-entities>`.
+Entity Lists can be thought of as CSVs that are managed by ODK Central so that data collected by one form submission can be automatically accessible in other forms in the same project.

 .. note::